jaeqiu/cse-notes/notes/Y2Q1_Software Engineering Methods/VUCA.md

 VUCA Setting Problem
-Problem: Volatile, Uncertain, Complex, Ambiuous settings require extra attention so you can stay on top of them
+Problem: Volatile, Uncertain, Complex, Ambiguous settings require extra attention so you can stay on top of them

 solution
 + Iterative delivery of results [Mini-sprints](Mini-sprints.md)